Amend IMM 100 / IMM 5292 / IMM 5688

 You cannot change any personal information that has changed since the date you were granted permanent residence.
 This means, for example, that you cannot request to amend your Record of Landing to reflect any of the below changes:

-Name Changes since you landed
+Amending Your Name – Name Changes since you landed in Canada

 - Legal name change (after receiving your Record of Landing);